aws/aws-cdk/packages/aws-cdk-docs/src/concepts.rst

     [-] ☢️ Destroying MyTable (type: AWS::DynamoDB::Table)
     [+] 🆕 Creating MyTableCD117FA1 (type: AWS::DynamoDB::Table)

-# :py:meth:`aws-cdk.Stack.renameLogical` where :code:`from` is either an explicit logical ID or a path.
+- :py:meth:`aws-cdk.Stack.renameLogical` where :code:`from` is either an explicit logical ID or a path.
   Call this method after the resource has been added to the stack.
-# :py:attr:`aws-cdk.Resource.logicalId` allows assigning a fixed logical ID to a resource,
-  and opt-out from using the scheme described above.
+- :py:attr:`aws-cdk.Resource.logicalId` allows assigning a fixed logical ID to a resource, and opt-out from using the scheme described above.

 .. _environments:

-Environments and authentication
+Environments and Authentication
 ===============================

 The |cdk| refers to the combination of an account ID and a Region as an *environment*.